MarkKensington/twitter-DApp/README.md

 1. Ensure you have an account on the Rinkeby Test Network loaded with some Ether.
 You will also need to connect to a Rinkeby Node.
 This DApp has been set-up using an Infura Rinkeby Node which requires a Project ID Code (see: https://infura.io/)
 2. Update `truffle-config.js` to add in the private key from your Rinkeby Account and the Project Code for Infura
-3. Open a new terminal and change to the twitter-DApp project folder and deploy the Smart Contract on to the Rinkeby Test Network using: `truffle deploy --network rinkeby`
+3. Open a new terminal and `cd` into the twitter-DApp project folder and deploy the Smart Contract on to the Rinkeby Test Network using: `truffle deploy --network rinkeby`
 4. Change the `contract_address` in method `on_data(self, raw_data)`from `twitter_streamer_Rinkeby.py` with address provided after `truffle deploy` of the Smart Contract
 5. Change the `sender_address` in method `on_data(self, raw_data)`from `twitter_streamer_Rinkeby.py` with address used to deploy the Smart Contract and also update the `sender_private_key`
 6. If you want to hard-code the receiver address rather than extract it from the tweet you will need to change the `receiver_address` in method `on_data(self, raw_data)`from `twitter_streamer.py` with your own (Metamask) address and then comment out the second `receiver_address` assignment in the `try:` section